Date originally written: 10/10/2011 Update: 11/20/12 Update 5/10/13 Update 7/1/2014

 - A high-end body.
 Weathersealed, built-in EVF, no controls that get easily dislodged, all essential controls at button/dial level (without FN buttons), bigger buffer, faster frame rate.
 No m4/3 body to date quite fulfills the photo enthusiasts' "dream camera" status.
-OM-D adds most of these.
+OM-D added most of these.
 E-M1 basically adds all of this.

 - Peaking for manual focus.
 Accurate manual focus is still too difficult and slow to dial in, even with magnification.
 Sony and Ricoh did it, why can't Panasonic and Olympus?
 Just add it to the magnification options that are already there.
 Olympus has demonstrated peaking on new cameras, likely to eventually be across the lineup.
 Panasonic says they're working on it.

 - Better sensors.
 If we graph sensor performance, the m4/3 sensors to date tend to be at the bottom of the performance charts.
 Put another way, if Sony took it's 16mp sensor technology and put it in an m4/3 sensor, it would likely best the current m4/3 sensors, even as Sony reduced the photosite size to allow 12-16mp on the m4/3 crop size.
 Since all the m4/3 cameras use Panasonic sensors, this problem is squarely on the Panasonic engineering team.
 The OM-D, E-PL5, and E-PM2 are a step forward.